… once we have finished thinking them.

 - in italic, what the teacher says, and the student does not hear

-- in normal writing, what else occupies the student
+- in regular writing, what else occupies the student

 In a biology class about kangaroos the sequence may look like this:

 Teacher: “Today we are going to talk about kangaroos–